 Information contained in the Academic Catalog is subject to change.
-Please contact the Office of the Campus President and/or Dean of Academic Affairs for the most current information.
+Please contact the Office of the Campus Director and/or Dean of Academic Affairs, or designee, for the most current information.

 STATEMENT OF OWNERSHIP

 MILDRED ELLEY Is owned and operated by: